Diffusion Path Samplers via Sequential Monte Carlo: Numerical Experiments

-which is achieved precisely under our choices of base Gaussian variance and cosine schedule.
+which is achieved precisely under our choices of $\sigma^2$ and $\lambda_t$.
 Now, using this result in the workings of Theorem 3.4 of \citep{cordero2025non}, we can write

-where $\mathbb{P}$ is the reference path measure, $\mathbb{Q}$ is the path measure of the continuous-interpolation of diffusion annealed Langevin Monte Carlo, $L$ is the supremum of the Lipschitz constants of $\nabla\log\mu_t$ along the path, and $\varepsilon^2_{\text{score}}$ is the score error.
-Loosely, we choose $T$ such that it minimises the first two terms.
-Taking the derivative with respect to $T$ and setting to zero, we have
+where $\mathbb{P}$ is the reference path measure, $\mathbb{Q}$ is the path measure of the continuous-interpolation of \gls*{dald}, $L$ is the supremum of the Lipschitz constants of $\nabla\log\mu_t$ along the path, and $\varepsilon^2_{\text{score}}$ is the score error.
+Loosely, we choose $\epsilon$ such that it minimises the first two terms.
+Taking the derivative with respect to $\epsilon$ and setting to zero, we have

-Assuming the $O(1/K^2)$ vanishes, e.g. for large enough $K$, we then have
+Assuming the $O(1/K^2)$ terms vanish, e.g. for large enough $K$, we then have

-We use this crude approximation and set $T = \xi \left(\frac{K\mathbb{E}_\pi[\lVert X\rVert^2]}{d}\right)^{1/3}$, for some hyperparameter $\xi$ which we find in the grid
+We use this crude approximation and set $1/\epsilon = \xi \left({K\mathbb{E}_\pi[\lVert X\rVert^2]}/{d}\right)^{1/3}$, for some hyperparameter $\xi$ which we find in the grid

 i.e. linearly interpolating in log-space.
-The chosen values in our experiments are given in Table \ref{tab:dpsmc_hyperarameters}.
-Along with the normal instantiation of \gls{dpsmc}, we also test its version with a tempered posterior path and another where the discretisation was eight times finer but had fewer auxiliary variables.
-For tempering, we use the same hyperparameters as the normal instantiation.
-As for the finer discretisation, we generally expect to see $\xi$ values that are approximately the same as in the normal scheme with fewer discretisation steps, given $K$ is accounted for in our expression.
-This is true for most targets except Rings and Funnel, which shows a potential limitation of our crude approximation for $T$.
-We remark however that \gls{dpsmc} had local minima at opposite ends of the grid for the Rings benchmark, regardless of the discretisation.
-It so happens that a different one was chosen for each discretisation.
+Notably, \gls*{dald} is typically presented as running the dynamics

+for $t\in[0,T]$, where $T = 1/\epsilon$.
+For completeness, we present the chosen values for both quantities in Table \ref{tab:dpsmc_hyperarameters}.
+See Table \ref{tab:target_spread_values} for the second moments of targets used to compute $\epsilon$.
+For \gls*{dald} with \gls*{ll}, we reuse the same $\epsilon$ but search for $\lambda_0$ as in DPSMC (OU).
+Because we now have $\lambda_0\neq 0$, we recompute the schedule minimising the action upper bound with general boundary conditions to arrive at